-Riding on the coattails of my recently completely San Miguel de Allende piece, I’m diving into another deeply magical and unbelievably special place I visited during my time spent frolicking through central Mexico, the colorful city of Guanajuato.
+Riding on the coattails of my San Miguel visit, I’m diving into another deeply magical and unbelievably special place I visited during my time spent frolicking through central Mexico, the colorful city of Guanajuato.
 I wince at the thought of how embarrassingly long it’s taken to even attempt writing these, but the truth is for so long I just hadn’t been ready to processes things.
 It’s been nearly three years since I set the world ablaze and fled New York to decompress in peace away from all the noise, and still not a week goes by where I’m not dozing off into those brisk and quiet summer evenings – pretending that if I close my eyes for long enough, I’ll be back there with my camera and my boy.
 Living a completely different life.

 Without further ado, I’m thrilled to detail the quiet weekend we spent exploring the maze-like mining wonder, capital city of Guanajuato in Guanajuato Mexico.